Malik-Naeem-Awan/QA_Challenge_p/README.md

 - Regression tesing to ensure other parts do not get affected by the changes.
 - Database validation.
 - Multiple browsers and devices compatitbility.
-- Non functional testing of the feature.
+- Non functional testing of the feature (accessibility, performance etc).

 #### Excluded:
 - Relevant features testing which require the verified ID document of investor as a prerequisite